 A Nazarite = one separate.

 The Encyclopaedia Britannica, Micropaedia 7 page 232 records that Nazoraios may imply that Jesus was viewed as a Nazarite; consecrated, (separated) to God, such as Samson.
-In adopting Vows to maintain an ascetic way of life, their specific purpose was to react against Canaanites religious beliefs and practices; which were Satanic in origin, and probably genetics!
+In adopting Vows to maintain an ascetic way of life, their specific purpose was to react against Canaanites religious beliefs and practices; which are Satanic in origin, and probably genetics!

 The fact that his mother was told prior to his birth that Samson would be a lifelong Nazarite (therefore not by his own will); may well be, (in the Wisdom of Jehovah); to show that a human Nazarite was to have the same failure as all human endeavours, due to the Fall of Eden; and to show the comparison between Samson’s eventual limited success at this death, and that of Christ Jesus as the “Second Adam”; at His Second Advent; which will be Universal in its reach and success; including Heavenly places; not just on Earth!